spatie/ray/docs/installation-in-your-project/wordpress.md

 - `dump($variable)`: dump any kind of variable to the CLI.
 - `dd($variable)`: dump any kind of variable to the CLI and terminate the script.

-To use [the WordPress specific capabilities of Ray](https://spatie.be/docs/ray/v1/usage/wordpress), you should install `wordpress-ray` into the a WordPress app.
+To use [the WordPress specific capabilities of Ray](https://spatie.be/docs/ray/v1/usage/wordpress), you should install `wordpress-ray` into the WordPress app.

 ## Manually cloning the repo